AMMARHAFIZ8/Covid19-Prediction/README.md

 # Covid19-Prediction
- To predict new cases (cases_new) in Malaysia using the past 30 days of number of cases.
+ To predict new cases (cases_new) in Malaysia using the past 30 days of number of cases using RNN.

  ## EDA
 ### 1) Data Loading